bruceravel/demeter/documentation/Athena/intro.rst

 Many of :demeter:`athena`'s chores involve writing temporary files.
-Many file type plugins write temporary files after performing some transformation on the original data.
-GNUPLOT writes temporary files as part of its plot creation.
+Many file type plugins write temporary files after performing some transformation on the original data.  :program:`gnuplot` writes temporary files as part of its plot creation.

 **working folder**
     These files are stored in the :quoted:`stash folder`.
 On linux (and